 - Moisture: All organisms, including those in a compost pile, need water for growth.
 A dry compost pile will decompose slowly.
 If it is too wet, the oxygen supply will be limited, and anaerobic decomposition could occur.
 You may need to add water or dry materials after dry or wet spells of weather.
 Do the “Squeeze Test” – composting materials should be about as moist as a wrung-out sponge.

-- Food: The creatures that do the work of decomposition view our waste as their food.
+- Food/Materials: The creatures that do the work of decomposition view our waste as their food.
 Microscopic organisms need a mixture of carbon and nitrogen to grow and reproduce.
 Generally, “green” or wet materials are high in nitrogen (decompose rapidly), while “brown”, dry or woody materials are high in carbon (break down slowly).
 Prepare materials before you put them into the pile by chopping up stalks, vines, large twigs, straw or hay, consider running the lawnmower over leaves to reduce their size and always remove litter from any yard waste.

 When is Compost Finished?